-In the subsequent case, Synergy Sport International, Ltd. v.
+E-Mail: LBMeyer@Venable.com Web: www.venable.com In the subsequent case, Synergy Sport International, Ltd. v.
 United States, 17 CIT 18 (1993), the U.S. Court of International Trade, addressed the methodology for determining the transaction value of merchandise imported pursuant to a three-tiered transaction and held that the price paid by the middleman could serve as the basis for transaction value for the shipments in question.
-However, in keeping with the statute it was stated that for the transaction to be viable, the sale must be negotiated at arm's length, free from non-market influences, and involve goods clearly destined for the U.S. (See Part V for further discussion on matter tiered transactions).
+However, in keeping with the statute it was stated that for the transaction to be viable, the sale must be negotiated at arm's length, free from non-market influences, and involve goods clearly destined for the U.S.

-Since then, many importers have sought a similar decision through rulings by U.S. Customs.
+Since then, many importers have sought a similar decision through rulings by CBP.
 While this is a viable approach, importers must take care to ensure that their transaction is properly structured prior to the initial importation, in order to obtain the benefit of the reporting lower, pre-markup value.

 Statutory Additions and Deductions.
-After an importer determines that Transaction Value properly applies and the "actual price paid or payable" for the goods is determined, the "reportable" transaction value must be calculated and declared to U.S. Customs.
+After an importer determines that Transaction Value properly applies and the "actual price paid or payable" for the goods is determined, the "reportable" transaction value must be calculated and declared to U.S. CBP.
 This requires consideration of certain "additions" to and "deductions" from the price paid or payable, in keeping with the U.S. Customs rules.
-Amounts which must be added to the declared value include the following: packing costs, selling (but not buying) commissions incurred by the buyer for the imported goods, the value of any "assists" associated with the goods, certain royalties and license fees, and the proceeds of any subsequent resale, disposal, or use of the imported goods that accrue to the seller.
-15
+Amounts which must be added to the declared value include the following: packing costs, selling (but not buying) commissions incurred by the buyer for the imported goods, the value of any "assists" associated with the goods, certain royalties and license fees, and the proceeds of any subsequent resale, disposal, or use of the imported goods that accrue to the seller.15 There have been several U.S. CBP rulings over the past year addressing whether royalties and service fees are included within the dutiable value of goods.
+(See Part I above.)

 The following amounts shall be deducted from the declared value, provided they are identified separately from the price paid or payable and from any other cost reported as an "addition" to value.
-Permissible deductions include: any reasonable cost or charge for the construction, erection, assembly, or maintenance of, or technical assistance provided with respect to the goods after their importation into the U.S.; transportation costs incurred after importation, 16 and amounts for customs duties and certain Federal taxes.17
+Permissible deductions include: any reasonable cost or charge for the construction, erection, assembly, or maintenance of, or technical assistance provided with respect to the goods after their import ation into the U.S.; transportation costs incurred after importation, 16 and amounts for customs duties and certain Federal taxes.17

 Because the determination as to which amounts qualify as statutory "additions" and "deductions" under the U.S. Customs laws and regulations can be quite complex, the discussion here on this subject is very limited and general.
-Readers are recommended to consult with a Customs expert to ensure that their particular facts do not conflict with existing Customs decisions.
+Readers are recommended to consult with a Customs expert to ensure that their particular facts do not conflict with existing CBP decisions.